-To support this initiative, the National Healthy Kids Here Committee will provide School with a fundraiser toolkit.
+The National Healthy Kids Here Committee will provide schools with a fundraiser toolkit.
 This toolkit will include a list of compliant fundraising ideas, and steps to execute such events.
-School are encouraged to use this toolkit as a list of suggestions and should not feel limited to the ideas provided.
+IDEA are encouraged to use this toolkit as a list of suggestions and should not feel limited to the ideas provided.